gvanboven/SemanticRoleLabelling/README.md

 | NOUN | aux   | VBZ      |
 | ADJ  | ccomp | NN       |

 * For the machine learning method we provide two options, both of which use a Support Vector Machine (SVM) to train the classifier.
-The first is without word-embeddings, where we only include the features extracted above, and use a linear kernel.
-The second uses word-embeddings to represent tokens, combined with other the sparse features(extracted above) and a gaussian kernel.
+The first is without word-embeddings, where we only include the features extracted above, and use a linear kernel because the dimensionality of the features is very high already.
+More precisely, this means that we represent the token and all the other features as one-hot encoded and concatenate the vectors (except for the sentence id and the token id, which are integers).
+The second uses word-embeddings to represent tokens, combined with the other sparse features (extracted above) except for the tokens and lemmas and a gaussian kernel because the dimensionality of the features is reduced here (since the word-embeddings are more dense).
+Because we expect the word-embeddings to capture more information than one-hot encodings, we expect the second model to outperform the first.

 #### Results
 * For the evaluation of the rule based method a classification report is used with the recall, precision and F-score for each label, as well as their averages.
 It is observed that the F-score of the predicate class is 0.2 points lower than that of the non-predicate class.
 This makes sense, since the rules we define do not account for all the predicates in the dataset.
 If we included more rules, then the recall of the minor class would probably be better but the precision would drop, since the feature overlap between the two classes would be higher.
 The evaluation table is found below: